nazariyv/ape-recursion-error/README.md

 You will notice everything goes through just fine.

-However, observer the CI actions on github, this very same test is failing.
+However, observe the CI actions on github, this very same test is failing.